 I love it so much!
 I indulge in the English version, Bounty, when I visit my family in the Bahamas and I am torn as to which one I like better.
 Of course, the Bounty Bar has slightly creamier chocolate, but it is a little harder to find in the US.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 If the Mounds Bar has almonds in it, I would call the Mounds my favorite by a long shot because of one thing.
 The coating!

-What is the difference between a Mounds Bar and an Almond Joy Bar?
+What’s the difference between a Mounds bar and an Almond Joy?